2006 Montenegrin independence referendum

 An independence referendum was held in Montenegro on 21 May 2006.
 It was approved by 55.5% of voters, narrowly passing the 55% threshold.
 By 23 May, preliminary referendum results were recognized by all five permanent members of the United Nations Security Council, suggesting widespread international recognition if Montenegro were to become formally independent.
 On 31 May the referendum commission officially confirmed the results of the referendum, verifying that 55.5% of valid votes were in favor of independence.
 Because voters met the controversial threshold requirement of 55% approval, the referendum was incorporated into a declaration of independence during a special parliamentary session on 31 May.
-The Assembly of the Republic of Montenegro made a formal Declaration of Independence on Saturday, 3 June.
+The Assembly of the Republic of Montenegro made a formal Declaration of Independence on Saturday, 3 June, leading to the dissolution of Serbia and Montenegro.

 In response to the announcement, the government of Serbia declared itself the legal and political successor of Serbia and Montenegro, and that the government and parliament of Serbia itself would soon adopt a new constitution.
 The United States, China, Russia, and the institutions of the European Union all expressed their intentions to respect the referendum's results.

 Constitutional background

 The process of secession was regulated by the Constitutional Charter of Serbia and Montenegro adopted on 4 February 2003 by both Councils of the Federal Assembly of the Federal Republic of Yugoslavia, in accordance to the 2002 Belgrade Agreement between the governments of the two constitutive republics of the state then known as the Federal Republic of Yugoslavia, Montenegro and Serbia.
 Article 60 of the constitution required that a minimum of three years pass after its ratification before one of the member states could declare independence.
-The same article specified the referendum as necessary for this move.
+The same article specified a referendum as necessary for this move.
 However, this constitution allowed member states to define their referendum laws.

 It is also specified that the member state that secedes first forfeits any rights to political and legal continuity of the federation.
-This means that the seceding state (in this case the Republic of Montenegro) had to apply for membership to all major international institutions, such as the United Nations, and be recognized by the international community, and that the remaining state (in this case the Republic of Serbia) became the full successor to the state union.
+This means that the seceding state (in this case the Republic of Montenegro) had to apply for membership to all major international institutions, such as the United Nations, and be recognized by the international community, and that the remaining state (in this case the Republic of Serbia) became the full successor to the state union with the exclusive right to inherit old memberships in international organizations.
+Additionally, the constitution clarified that United Nations Security Council Resolution 1244 would apply exclusively to Serbia if Montenegro seceded.
 No state objected to recognizing a newly-formed state prior to the referendum.
 If Serbia had declared independence instead of Montenegro, Montenegro would have been the legal successor state.